Sum Bout U

-"Sum Bout U" is a single by Atlanta-based rapper 645AR featuring English singer FKA Twigs, released August 4, 2020, by Columbia Records.
-The song was primarily produced by SenseiATL, with co-production from El Guincho, and came with a music video directed by Aidan Zamiri.
+"Sum Bout U" is a song by American rapper 645AR featuring English singer-songwriter FKA Twigs, released on August 4, 2020, by Columbia Records.
+The song was written alongside producer SenseiATL and co-producer El Guincho, and came with a music video directed by Aidan Zamiri.

 Promotion

 Twigs teased the cover art for the single on August 1.

 Style and reception

 Pitchfork's Alphonse Pierre notes that while the two artists seem very different, Twigs' distinct falsetto and 645AR's signature squeaky rap style are surprisingly similar.
 Calling their respective vocals "the highbrow and lowbrow versions of similar styles" and the song an "unhinged duet", Pierre praises the two as "angelic and sweet" and "bizarre, but somehow kind of gentle" respectively.
 He compares their romantic back-and-forth to that of Usher and Alicia Keys on the chorus of their 2004 duet "My Boo", with "the most romantic squeaks you'll come across" and SenseiATL's colorful '90s R&B-influenced production elevating the lovestruck mood.
 Consequence of Sound's Lake Schatz notes 645AR as bringing his typical squeak rap style to the song, but with "a more steady R&B vibe" than his other hit songs.